sailfishos-chum/main/README.md

 The link to the original git repository at GitHub, GitLab or elsewhere must be included.

 The request will be evaluated and a fork of the software into the GitHub organisation [sailfishos-chum](https://github.com/sailfishos-chum) might be created.
-If necessary, the packaging scripts will be updated and ultimately the software might be added to the SailfishOS:Chum testing repository with the perspective of promotion to the SailfishOS:Chum main repository.
+If necessary, the packaging scripts will be updated and ultimately the software might be added to the SailfishOS:Chum:Testing repository with the perspective of promotion to the SailfishOS:Chum main repository.

 ### Submitting third party software